adiatma85/own-go-sdk/readme.md

 My Own SDK

-Collection of go libraries and interfaces to be used across all of Delos backend services written in Go.
+Collection of go libraries and interfaces to be used across all of personal backend services written in Go.

 ## Installation